PaulRosset/messenger-bot/README.md

  ## Go further

- To go further, meet me to [Messanger Bot Advanced](https://github.com/PaulRosset/messanger-bot-advanced.git)
+ To go further, meet me to [Messanger Bot Advanced](https://github.com/PaulRosset/messanger-bot-advanced.git) (Soon)

  We will implement __Wit.ai__ an API to understand natural language but also integrate the __Strategies Pattern__.